Anna Massey

 Anna Raymond Massey (11 August 1937 – 3 July 2011) was an English actress.
 She won a BAFTA Best Actress Award for the role of Edith Hope in the 1986 TV adaptation of Anita Brookner's novel Hotel du Lac, a role that one of her co-stars, Julia McKenzie, has said "could have been written for her".
-Massey is also well known for her role in Alfred Hitchcock's Frenzy (1972) as a barmaid who becomes involved with a suspected killer.
+Massey is also well known for her roles in Michael Powell's Peeping Tom (1960) and Alfred Hitchcock's Frenzy (1972), each as a woman who becomes involved with a suspected killer.
 She performed over one hundred character roles in British film and television.
 On the stage, in 1982, Massey won the Laurence Olivier Award for Actress of the Year in a Supporting Role for The Importance of Being Earnest and was nominated for the Award for Actress of the Year in a New Play for Summer.

 Early life

 Massey was born in Thakeham, Sussex, England, the daughter of British actress Adrianne Allen and Canadian-born Hollywood actor Raymond Massey.
 Her parents divorced when she was an infant and she continued to live in England with her mother.
 Her older brother Daniel Massey also became an actor.
 She was the niece of Vincent Massey, a Governor General of Canada, and her godfather was film director John Ford.